martgil/webext-docs/messages.rst

 .. api-section-annotation-hack:: -- [Added in TB 69, backported to TB 68.2]

 Gets all messages that have the specified properties, or all messages if no properties are specified.
+Messages of unified mailbox folders are not included by default (as that could double the amount of returned messages), but explicitly specifying a unified mailbox folder is supported.

 .. api-header::
    :label: Parameters